stain/ro-crate-paper/manuscript.md

 _Figure X_: _Simplified RO-Crate JSON-LD showing the flattened compacted `@graph` array_

-It can be argued that this is a more graph-like approach than the tree structure JSON would otherwise invite to, and which is normally emphasized as a feature of JSON-LD in order to “hide” its RDF nature.
+It can be argued that this is a more graph-like approach than the tree structure JSON would otherwise invite, and which is normally emphasised as a feature of JSON-LD in order to “hide” its RDF nature.

-We found, however, that the use of trees, say a _Person_ entity appearing as author of a _File_ which a _Dataset_ nests under _hasPart_, counter-intuitively lead to the need to consider the JSON-LD as an RDF Graph, as an identified Person entity then can appear at multiple and repeated points of the tree (e.g. author of multiple files), necessitating node merging or duplication.
+However, we found that the use of trees for, say,* a _Person_ entity appearing as author of a _File_ which nests under a _Dataset, _hasPart_*, counter-intuitively leads one to consider the JSON-LD as an RDF Graph, as an identified Person entity can then appear at multiple and repeated points of the tree (e.g. author of multiple files), necessitating node merging or duplication.

-In comparison, a single flat `@graph` array approach means that applications can process and edit each entity as pure JSON by a simple lookup based on `@id`.
+By comparison, a single flat `@graph` array approach means that applications can process and edit each entity as pure JSON by a simple lookup based on `@id`.
 At the same time, lifting all entities to the same level emphasizes Research Object's principle that describing the context and provenance is just as important as describing the data.

 While RO-Crate mainly uses schema.org, we found that JSON-based RO-Crate applications that are largely unaware of JSON-LD still may want to process the `@context` to find Linked Data definitions of unknown properties and types.
 Thus, RO-Crate provides its own versioned JSON-LD context, which has a similar flat list with the mapping from JSON-LD keys to their URI equivalents; for instance, `author` maps to [http://schema.org/author](http://schema.org/author).
 Not reusing the official schema.org context means RO-Crate is also able to map in additional vocabularies where needed, namely the _Portland Common Data Model_ (PCDM) [@pcdm] for repositories and Bioschemas [@bioschemas_2017] for describing computational workflows.